 How you deal with emotional employees is crucial to maintaining a positive workplace.

 How you deal with emotional or angry employees is crucial to maintaining a positive working environment.
 Whether or not you notice it, every workplace has a company culture.
 The way you deal with upset employees will shape the culture of your business.

 In almost every working environment, a time will come when an employee will get angry or upset.
 For a manager, this can be overwhelming and may be an issue that you're unsure how to handle.
-Whether this is through tears, anger, or anxiety, how you deal with these situations is important for both the employee and the company as a whole.
-If an employee has a negative encounter with a manager when emotions are high, this could lead to them feeling dissatisfied, or even leaving the company.
+Whether this is through tears, anger or anxiety, how you deal with these situations is important for both the employee and the company as a whole.
+If an employee has a negative encounter with a manager when emotions are high, this could lead to them feeling dissatisfied or even leaving the company.

 The root cause of why the person is upset or stressed may not even be related to work.
-There could be problems at home or in their personal life which are weighing on the employee's mind, causing them to react differently than they usually would.
+There could be problems at home or in their personal life weighing on the employee's mind, causing them to react differently than they usually would.
 Whatever the employee is concerned about, connecting and communicating with them in the appropriate way is essential.

 How to deal with upset employees

-Always remain calm and listen
+Always remain calm and listen.

-Sometimes, an employee might just want to rant, cry, or get something off their chest.
+Sometimes, an employee might just want to rant, cry or get something off their chest.
 Remaining calm until they are finished and demonstrating that you are there to listen is important.
 The last thing you want to do is replicate their anger and escalate the situation.
 Listen carefully, reply when needed, and remain calm.

-Remember that you're talking to an individual
+Remember, you're talking to an individual.

-Don't quote policy
+Don't quote policy.

-Focus on the positives
+Focus on the positives.

-Always keep it private
+Always keep it private.

 Creating a scene in front of other members are staff is not helpful for anybody.
 If an employee wants to confide in another employee later about what happened, they can do so.
-However, they may want to keep it private and you need to respect this.
+However, they may want to keep it private, and you need to respect this.
 Give them time to let their emotions out before sending them off to a meeting or interacting with other employees.

-How to prevent anger and discontent in employees
+How to prevent discontent in employees

-Look at the common causes
+Look at the common causes.

 One way to save employees from bottling up their feelings and getting stressed about work-related issues is to conduct regular performance management reviews.
-Annual reviews prevent staff from having regular discussions about how they're feeling at work, and when the annual review comes around, they have a lot to say about issues which may have been occurring for a while.
+Annual reviews prevent staff from having regular discussions about how they're feeling at work, and when the annual review comes around, they have a lot to say about issues that may have been occurring for a while.
 It's time to move away from annual performance reviews and promote a healthier, more regular dialogue between employers and employees.
 Members of your workforce are much more likely to open up if they have regular contact and feel familiar with their manager.